tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 These libraries are available in Maven Central.
 ## Acronyms (non-normative)

-A list of Acronyms can be found in the [Acronyms (non-normative)](../../../index.md#5-acronyms-non-normative) section of the Biodiversity Data Quality (BDQ) landing page.
+A list of Acronyms can be found in the [Acronyms (non-normative)](../../../index.md#71-acronyms-non-normative) section of the Biodiversity Data Quality (BDQ) landing page.

 ## Glossary (non-normative)

-A glossary of terms additional to those in the various namespaces can be found in the [Glossary (non-normative)](../../../index.md#6-glossary-non-normative) section of the Biodiversity Data Quality (BDQ) landing page.
+A glossary of terms additional to those in the various namespaces can be found in the [General Glossary (non-normative)](../../../index.md#73-general-glossary-non-normative) section of the Biodiversity Data Quality (BDQ) landing page.

 ## References (non-normative)

-The references for the BDQ standard can be found in the [References (non-normative)](../../../index.md#7-references-non-normative) section of the Biodiversity Data Quality (BDQ) landing page.
+The references for the BDQ standard can be found in the [References (non-normative)](../../../index.md#8-references-non-normative) section of the Biodiversity Data Quality (BDQ) landing page.

 ## Cite BDQ (non-normative)